-on Jan 16 in Chiropractic Blog posted Back pain, chiropractic works, ergonomics, Neck pain by Dr. Camp
+on Jan 16 in Chiropractic Blog posted Back pain, chiropractic works, ergonomics, Neck pain by Ed Camp

 People often ask me: Dr. Camp, what is the most common thing you treat in your office?
-I’d have to say it’s a combo pack of pain in the neck and pain between the shoulder blades.
+What do I treat most, I’d have to say it’s a combo pack of pain in the neck and pain between the shoulder blades.
 These are the people who tell me “Doc, I store all my stress in my shoulders.”

 These people often present with the “I don’t know what I did…. maybe I just slept funny and woke up with pain.”
 They are often the ones who say, “One day I woke up and had this odd pain which got worse and worse for a while, and now it doesn’t seem to get worse, but it also doesn’t seem to be going away.”

 As far as I’m concerned, these patients appear to be the most difficult for people in the industry to diagnose.
 They are referred to as “Insidious Onset” patients.
 Much easier for the practitioner are the patients who say, “I did (insert activity here) and knew right then that I had done something wrong.
 When this happens we talk about knowing “the mechanism of injury” which really makes our jobs easier.
 Too bad these are not the most common patients to enter our offices.